How to Chew Coca Leaves

 While “chewing” is the popular term for it, the leaves should never actually be munched upon.
 Instead, they should be placed one-by-one into the cheek, forming a small saliva-generating ball which you just leave there.
 Because the stems of the leaves can hurt the inside of your cheek, you should remove them first.
 Some remove the stems by sliding the leaves between their two front teeth, while others use a lick-fold-tear method.

 After you’ve got a good amount of leaves squirreled away inside your cheek, you need to activate the alkaloids inside them to feel any effect.
 Some people use bicarbonate powder, but a more pleasant option is lejía: a sweet-tasting combination of ash and flavor.
 A tiny nip every fifteen minutes or so, and the mild stimulant effects of the coca can last for hours.

 Chewing coca leaves acts as an appetite suppressant, helps with altitude sickness, provides energy and improves digestion.
 It also mildly numbs your cheek.
-It’s impossible to get “addicted” to chewing the leaves, and they don’t provide any sort of high.
+It’s impossible to get “addicted” and they don’t provide any sort of high.
 Making cocaine out of coca leaves is a complicated, chemical process, and chewing the leaves is no more an act of “drug consumption” than eating a poppy-seed bagel.